-If your MBS item code is removed or changed in a way you no longer meet criteria, then your private health insurance company is also not likely to cover your hospital or surgery costs; as health insurance policies usually cover only procedures that are on the MBS list.
+If your MBS item code is removed or changed in any way you may no longer meet criteria, your private health insurance company is also not likely to cover your hospital or surgery costs.
+This is because health insurance policies usually only cover procedures that are on the MBS list.

-If your MBS Item Code is changed and your condition or surgery no longer meets the criteria, you may become ineligible for a rebate.
+If your MBS Item Code has changed and your condition or surgery no longer meets the criteria, you may become ineligible for a rebate.

-Check the latest MBS publication releases occurring in October 2018 and phone your doctor, Surgeon and/or insurance company if any questions.
+Check the latest MBS publication release and phone your doctor, Surgeon and/or insurance company, if you have any questions.

 In a Budget review of health care expenses, the Medicare Benefits Schedule Taskforce and MBS Review TEAM changed criteria descriptions and Medicate ITEM codes (see the 2018-2019 Budget release).

-Changes to the Medicare Rebate Schedule (MBS) – that went into effect on 1 November 2018 – IMPACTED several Plastic Surgery operations even though they are corrective, restorative, reconstructive and/or otherwise medically necessary versus cosmetic in nature.
+Changes to the Medicare Rebate Schedule (MBS).
+Went into effect on 1 November 2018, this IMPACTED several Plastic Surgery operations even though they are corrective, restorative, reconstructive and/or otherwise medically necessary versus cosmetic in nature.

 MBS review and Medicare criteria changes for Plastic Surgery operations can potentially impact:

-Rhinoplasty after an injury OR to correct a deviated septum/breathing problem
+Firstly, Rhinoplasty after an injury, or to correct a deviated septum/breathing problem.